ssomnath/sphinx-click_Hello-World/README.rst

 sphinx-click_Hello-World
 ========================
-Minimal repository to try out sphinx-click
+Minimal repository to demonstrate how to set up `sphinx-click <https://sphinx-click.readthedocs.io/en/latest/usage/#example>`_

 To generate the documentation: